 The West Coast Trail is home to an abundance of wildlife, including black bears, cougars, wolves, sea lions, and more.
 One of my favourite sightings was an eagle eating a fish on a piece of driftwood!
 We also saw a black bear feasting on the beach.
 Since large predators are roaming the trail, it’s very important to take proper precautions and understand how to respond to face-to-face encounters.

 Stay alert.
 Never approach or feed wildlife.
 Keep campsites clean and use food lockers—never store food in your tent!
 Stick with your group and never leave children unsupervised.
 If you happen to encounter a predator, back away slowly while facing the animal.
+Use a horn or bear spray if necessary.
 Make sure there’s room for the bear, wolf, or cougar to retreat.
 If the predator persists or attacks, make yourself big and fight back, if necessary.
 Never play dead.
 Never run.

 Our wildlife encounters were very enjoyable and at a safe distance.
 Most of the time, hikers and wildlife coexist peacefully on the trail, but it’s still important to know what to do when unpleasant encounters happen.